 In Concert: Her one-woman shows, “Tovah is LEONA!” and “Aging is Optional” enjoy sold-out engagements and rave reviews in New York, San Francisco, Boca Raton and Delray.
 "Tovah: Out of Her Mind" has played all over the world and was voted Best One Woman Show of the Year by the BOSTON GLOBE.

-She’s the wife of New York attorney, Andrew Harris Levy, the mother of Brandon, married to Jami, and Amanda, married to Joel, and the grandmother of Rafael Levi, Sidney Mei, and Camille Willa.
+She’s the wife of New York attorney, Andrew Harris Levy, the mother of Brandon, married to Jami, and Amanda, married to Joel, and the grandmother of Rafael Levi, Sidney Mei, Camille Willa, and Amelia Kirk.
 Follow Tovah’s pre-pandemic travels around the world on Instagram @tovahfeld.